OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ![In a box](./docimg/setting.01.jpg)

+This one is based on a `Raspberry PI Zero W`.
 The probe is in the soil.
-There is no tank, and the hoses are not connected (yet).
+There is no water tank, and the hoses are not connected (yet).
 This is doing some data logging for now, to estimate the right values for humidity.

 ### Next